 In November, Temple University joined the Pennsylvania Department of Education and several local colleges and universities as partners of a new program titled Aspiring to Educate (A2E).
 The program aims to cultivate and diversify Pennsylvania's educator pool by identifying potential recruits as early as freshman year in high school and offering financial assistance to pursue post-secondary degrees in education.

-"We are proud to partner with the Department of Education and other higher education institutions, as diversifying the educator workforce is central to the College of Education's social justice mission.
+"We are proud to partner with the Department of Education and other higher education institutions, as diversifying the educator workforce is central to the College of Education and Human Development's social justice mission.
 This initiative highlights the opportunity to change the narrative around the value of the teaching profession and its importance to our democracy and economic development as a nation," added Anderson.

 Pennsylvania Secretary of Education Pedro Rivera is optimistic that if the program is successful in the School District of Philadelphia, the program could expand statewide.